History of Bloomfield United Methodist Church

 In 1913, the well-known and well-loved Evangelist Charles R. Goff held a revival meeting and a number of people were converted to Christianity.

-Through the year, Bloomfield United Methodist Church has reached out to the people of the community bringing them words of the Gospel and them to come to Christ.
-The church has been served by 35 pastors.
+Through the years, Bloomfield United Methodist Church has reached out to the people of the community bringing them words of the Gospel and them to come to Christ.
+The church has been served by 36 pastors.
 It is believed the Bloomfield United Methodist Church is the oldest Methodist church in Polk County still worshipping in its original building.

 In 2010, Bloomfield United Methodist Church completed the first addition to the building since it was originally constructed in 1869.
 The addition includes a fellowship hall, two classrooms, a nursery, kitchen, restrooms, and an office.
 Along with the new addition, the current sanctuary has been remodeled to include additional seating.
-For the fist time in its history, the church is completely handicapped accessible.
+For the first time in its history, the church is completely handicapped accessible.